edgarheror/edgarheror/README.md

 - 👋 Hi, I’m @edgarheror
 - 👀 I’m interested in AI technologies.
 - 🌱 I’m currently learning Python and Deep Learning with Python.
-- 💞️ I’m looking to collaborate on Python projects for software development.
+- 💞️ I’m looking to collaborate on Python projects that develop AI models.
 - 📫 How to reach me in LinkedIn @edgar-heror.
 - 😄 Pronouns: Edguitar
 - ⚡ Fun fact: I am one of those crazy ones that like to make possible the impossible.